hpduan2000/Homepage/README.md

-# H. P. Duan, Central South University
-Copyright by 2022-2024 Haopeng Duan.
+# Copyright by 2022-2024 Haopeng Duan.
 All Rights Reserved.